-The following graph compares the cumulative total shareholder return on our common stock for the five-year period ended December 31, 2018, with the cumulative total return of the Standard & Poor's 500 Index and the Standard & Poor's 500 Oil & Gas Equipment & Services Index for the same period.
-The returns are based on an assumed investment of \$100 on January 1, 2014, at closing prices on December 31, 2013, in our common stock and in each of the indexes and on the assumption that dividends were reinvested.
+The following graph compares the cumulative total shareholder return on our common stock for the five-year period ended December 31, 2019, with the cumulative total return of the Standard & Poor's SmallCap 600 Index and the Standard & Poor's SmallCap 600 Oil & Gas Equipment & Services Index for the same period.
+We believe that the Standard & Poor's SmallCap 600 Index and the Standard & Poor's SmallCap 600 Oil & Gas Equipment & Services Index are more appropriate indexes than the Standard & Poor's 500 Index and Standard & Poor's 500 Oil & Gas Equipment & Services Index as they more appropriately reflect the size, markets and capitalization of the Company.
+The returns are based on an assumed investment of \$100 on January 1, 2015, at closing prices on December 31, 2014, in our common stock and in each of the indexes and on the assumption that dividends were re-invested.

-Total Return To Shareholders (Includes reinvestment of dividends)
+Total Return to Shareholders (includes reinvestment of dividends)